cheqd/product-docs/guides/anoncreds/revocation-status-list.md

 ### cheqd resource Metadata

-Once you have created your Status List Entry Object as a resource on cheqd, the following metadata will be generated in the DID Document Metadata associated with `did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J`
+Once you have created your Status List  Object as a resource on cheqd, the following metadata will be generated in the DID Document Metadata associated with `did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J`

 ```json
 "linkedResourceMetadata": [